 Those exciting updates are game-changers!
 They allow savvy advertisers to reap the benefits of a mobile-specific SEM campaign while keeping the costs under control.

 We live in a mobile-first world.
 Ready to get the most out of your mobile marketing?
-You are probably using Google AdWords already.
+You are probably using Google Ads already.
 Make sure you use it to its fullest!